 Common places to refill your water tanks are RV parks, gas stations, and public parks.
 Usually RV parks and campgrounds also have dump stations to dispose of your greywater.

 If you downsize your wardrobe with the tips I share a little further down in this post, you should be able to make it a couple of weeks without washing your clothes.
 You can also do laundry at a laundromat, by hand, at an RV park (they’ve also got showers!), or ask to use a washer and dryer at a friend’s or family member’s home.

 How to Find Free Places to Park and Camp

-My favorite tools for finding a good campsite are the iOverlander and Ultimate US Campgrounds apps.
+My favorite tools for finding a good campsite are the iOverlander, The Dyrt, and Ultimate US Campgrounds apps.
 I also like using Benchmark Atlases to find Forest Service land and dirt roads with dispersed camping.
 Use our post about Finding Campsites on the Road for more ideas and resources.
-If you plan on stealth camping, we have a post on that, too.
+If you plan on stealth camping in cities, we have a post on that, too.

 How to Get Wifi in your Van

 One of the biggest concerns I hear from prospective van lifers is how to stay connected and find free wifi on the road.
 If you work remotely, this is an important consideration you’ll need to address before hitting the road, but truthfully wifi and good cell service aren’t hard to come by.
 I use an unlimited data plan on my phone as a wifi hotspot or if I need more reliable internet, I’ll head to a library or coffee shop.

 For more tips, be sure to read our post on Van Life Internet Access and Staying Connected on the Road.

 Finding Fun Local Activities & A Van Life Community

 I love to use the AllTrails and MTB Project apps for finding hiking and biking trails.
 Aside from that, one of the best ways to get good beta on fun things to do is by hanging out at a restaurant, cafe, or bar and chatting with the locals.